The equivalence of lattice and Heegaard Floer homology: Homological actions on the surgery complex

-Here, $\d_{\a}(\phi)$ denotes the subset of the boundary of the domain of $\phi$ which lies in a given curve $\as$ in $\cL_{\a}$.
-The homology action $\cA_{\g}$ on the link surgery hypercube $\cC_{\Lambda}(L,\scA)$ is obtained by performing the above construction to each constituent hypercube of the link surgery formula, and modifying weights of the variables similarly to the construction of the link surgery formula in Section~\ref{sec:basic-systems}.
+Here, if $\as_\veps\in \cL_{\a}$, then $\d_{\a_\veps}(\phi)$ denotes the subset of the boundary of the domain of $\phi$ which lies on $\as_\veps$.
+The homology action $\cA_{\g}$ on the link surgery hypercube $\cC_{\Lambda}(L,\scA)$ is obtained by performing the above construction to each constituent hypercube of the link surgery complex, and modifying weights of the variables similarly to the construction in Section~\ref{sec:basic-systems}.

+\begin{rem} When $\g$ is not disjoint from $\scA$, it is slightly harder to define the map $\cA_\g$ because the basepoint moving maps associated to $\scA$ will change the curve $\g$ to some curve $\g'$.
+To define $\cA_\g$ on the entire hypercube in this case, we would need to pick a canonical homotopy between homology actions of $\cA_\g$ and $\cA_{\g'}$ on subcubes.
+Choosing a canonical homotopy turns out to be a subtle question that we will not address in this paper. \end{rem}